novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-129.md

 "What?"

 "You can link with airlines.
-Some places already do this, but if you create package deals based on detailed customer information, it would be more effective."
+Some places already do this, if you create package deals based on detailed customer information, it would be more effective."

 "Oh… that's another possibility."